 If you are prepared to travel a bit more, like hour and a half – two hours, you can consider some of the most popular places on the French Riviera like Saint Tropez (92 km / 1 hr 50 min), Cassis (135 km / 2 hrs), Marseille (140 km / 2 hrs), Nice (135 km / 2 hrs), Cannes (110 km / 1 hr 45 min), Antibes (120 km / 1 hr 50 min).

-The rest of Provence
+Discover the rest of Provence

 Aiguines can be considered also as a base to travel around in the whole Provence.
 Any place is to be reached in less than 3 hours: Camargue (200 km / 2 hrs 30 min), Aix-en-Provence (110 km / 1 hr 40 min), Avignon (175 km / 2 hrs 30 min), Arles (185 km / 2 hrs 15 min), Orange (185 km / 2 hrs 30 min), Grasse (100 km / 2 hrs).

 Have you ever dreamed of the lavender fields of Provence?
-You can drive to Valensole (45 km / 1 hr), where you can find those purple waves of purplish-blue lavender following each curve of the plateau.
+You can drive to Valensole (45 km / 1 hr), where you can find those waves of purplish-blue lavender following each curve of the plateau.
 And if you are in search of those little charming villages, consider visiting the places included in the official list of the Most Beautiful Villages of France.

 With the 2 weeks that we had in the Gorges du Verdon region and all the places we wanted to visit and the things we wanted to do we made it only to Saint Tropez.